 Live and work with an indigenous Guatemalan family in the Lake Atitlán area of the Western Highlands.
 Learn how to design, carry out, and write-up your own Independent research project in one of the 15 traditional Maya communities on the shores of a lake formed by ancient volcanoes!
 Students from all majors are encouraged to apply, especially those interested in topics concerning the environment, globalization, health, social justice, tourism, conservation, language, development, poverty, and civil engineering.
 Service learning opportunities are also possible.
 Guided by the program leaders, students work closely on their projects with local Maya to understand the key issues arising from globalization and change in Guatemala.

-Within the supportive framework of the NC State Guatemala Program students learn the fundamentals of ethnographic fieldwork, including project design and management, data collection and report writing.
+Within the supportive framework of the NC State Guatemala Program, students learn the fundamentals of ethnographic fieldwork, including project design and management, data collection and report writing.
 English is the language of instruction, but some basic Spanish will be necessary to communicate while in the field.

 - Undergraduates- ANT 419: Ethnographic Field Methods?

-- Gradates- ANT 595: Ethnographic Field Methods
+- Graduates- ANT 595: Ethnographic Field Methods

 - Both- ANT 495/595: Maya After War - Heritage, Culture, Politics, and Globalization